How to Freeze Bananas

 Freezing Bananas is Simple

 The absolute best bananas to freeze are those that are overripe.
 Not to the point of blackness, but speckled with brown dots on their exterior (similar to the following picture).
-These are not the most pleasant for most people to eat fresh, as they are mushier in texture.
+These are not the most pleasant for most people to eat fresh, as they are mushier in texture and less appealing to the eye.
 But, they are also more robust in flavor.
 You could just throw them into a smoothie or make a nice banana bread.
 But, if you just want to get them off the counter before you have to throw them away, then look no further than your freezer.
+They will again look young and beautiful once peeled and frozen.

 Instructions to Freeze Bananas